 A team of astronomers used NASA’s Hubble Space Telescope to make the most detailed global map yet of the glow from a turbulent planet outside our solar system, measuring the temperature and tracing the amount and distribution of water vapor on exoplanet WASP-43b.

 Hubble observations show the exoplanet, called WASP-43b, is no place to call home.
-It is a world of extremes, where seething winds howl at the speed of sound from a 3,000-degree-Fahrenheit “day” side, hot enough to melt steel, to a pitch-black “night” side with plunging temperatures below 1,000 degrees Fahrenheit.
+It is a world of extremes, where seething winds howl at the speed of sound from a 3,000-degree-Fahrenheit (1,650-degree-Celsius) “day” side, hot enough to melt steel, to a pitch-black “night” side with plunging temperatures below 1,000 degrees Fahrenheit (540 degrees Celsius).

 Astronomers have mapped the temperatures at different layers of the planet’s atmosphere and traced the amount and distribution of water vapor.
 The findings have ramifications for the understanding of atmospheric dynamics and how giant planets like Jupiter are formed.

-“These measurements have opened the door for a new kinds of ways to compare the properties of different types of planets,” said team leader Jacob Bean of the University of Chicago.
+“These measurements have opened the door for a new kind of ways to compare the properties of different types of planets,” said team leader Jacob Bean of the University of Chicago.

 First discovered in 2011, WASP-43b is located 260 light-years away.
 The planet is too distant to be photographed, but because its orbit is observed edge-on to Earth, astronomers detected it by observing regular dips in the light of its parent star as the planet passes in front of it.